aaron-za-dev/aaron-za-dev/README.md

 ### Welcome to my github profile 🥳

 ### About me!
-I'm a junior software developer, i've been working with technology since 2010 (as technical support) and now i'm searching opportunities to work on proyects as a software developer.
-In 2019 i worked on little proyects with technologies like laravel, html, css and jquery (of course also mysql) and in others with java and javafx.
+I'm a junior software developer, i've been working with technology since 2010 (as technical support) and now i'm searching opportunities to work as a software developer.
+In 2019 i worked on little projects with technologies like laravel, html, css and jquery (of course also mysql) and in others with java and javafx.

 - 🌎 I'm from S.L.P Mexico. 🌮🇲🇽